 Changes in nature are inevitable and we cannot control natural calamities, but we can arm ourselves with knowledge.
 Preparedness, when properly pursued, can help us prevent major losses during such events.

 Solar installations are exposed to many extreme weather conditions and natural calamities.
-Heavy rainfalls and thunderstorms affect the majority of regions.
+Heavy rainfalls and thunderstorms effect majority of regions.
 Therefore, we have attempted to compile some of the major preventive measures to help you prepare your Rooftop Solar PV installation site for heavy monsoons conditions.

-Primarily, ensure that your PV system installer and their team are trained and certified professionals.
+Primarily, ensure that your PV system installer and their team is trained and certified professionals.
 A System installed by a trained installer will ideally show both quantity and quality performance.

 Secondly, Optimum design and material quality should be implemented at the time of installation.
 The installer should ensure that the design, materials, products, processes, and services are fit for their purpose.